Stimulating the Central Nervous System For More Energy, Alertness and Even Calmness (?) in ME/CFS and FM

-They cardiovascular effects have lead them, at times, to be used in orthostatic intolerance as well.
-In general they constrict the blood vessels and increase blood pressure and heart rates.
+The cardiovascular effects have led them, at times, to be used in orthostatic intolerance as well.
+In general, they constrict the blood vessels and increase blood pressure and heart rates.
 They may also increase blood glucose levels.

 Historically, amphetamines were used to treat everything from asthma to obesity to hyperactivity to neurological disorders, but abuse problems have restricted their use today to conditions such as attention deficit disorder.
 When taken correctly the risk of addiction is reportedly very low but taking large doses of stimulants over a long period of time can cause addiction.
-Sleep and energy levels can be negatively effected in ME/CFS and FM in some patients.
+Sleep and energy levels can be negatively affected in ME/CFS and FM as well.

 Central Nervous System Stimulants May Be Helpful…

 in chronic fatigue syndrome (ME/CFS) and fibromyalgia because they increase alertness, concentration, motivation, and energy and can assist with circulatory problems.
 One study suggests they may be able to help with fatigue and pain as well.